 (d).
 Without waiving the Owner’s potential rights, remedies and protections or the City’s defenses pursuant to Chapter 70 of the Florida Statutes, as may be amended, this Development Agreement shall not limit the future exercise of the police powers of the City to enact ordinances, standards, or rules regulating development generally applicable to the entire area of the City, such as requiring compliance with the City capital facilities plan; parks master plan, including parks and trail dedications; utility construction and connections; mandating utility capacities; requiring street development or other such similar land development regulations and requirements.

 (e).
-If state or federal laws are enacted after execution of this Agreement, which are applicable to and preclude the parties’ compliance with this Agreement, this Agreement shall be modified or revoked as necessary to comply with the relevant law.
+If state or federal laws are enacted after execution of this Development Agreement, which are applicable to and preclude the parties’ compliance with this Development Agreement, this Development Agreement shall be modified or revoked as necessary to comply with the relevant law.

 (f).
 This Development Agreement shall also not be construed to prohibit the City from adopting lawful impact fees applicable to the Owner and the Master Plan Development authorized hereunder.